School Days (video game)

-Following the game's release, School Days made several transitions into other media.
-The original story was adapted into a manga and serialized in the Kadokawa Shoten magazine Comp Ace; it was later published into two volumes.
+Following the game's release, School Days was adapted into different media.
+A manga adaptation was serialized in the Kadokawa Shoten magazine Comp Ace and it was later published into two volumes.
 Comic anthologies, light novels and art books were also published, as were audio dramas and several albums of music.
 An animated television series, two direct-to-video (OVA) single releases and a concert film were also produced, the first of which became a precursor for an internet meme when its finale was pulled from broadcast.